gast04/gast04.github.io/_posts/2019-10-28-Predicting-weak-RNGs.md

 That took me a while, until I noticed that it is also random if the Hero is hitting or not, this means that I have to predict the next ***two*** elements of a given sequence.
 I generated new sequences and labels and was hoping that I still get a zero error, and I really did.
 I used the following pattern for my attack scheme.
-The Hero is attacking first so the first element of the prediction revers to the hero and the second element to the dragon.
+The Hero is attacking first so the first element of the prediction refers to the hero and the second element to the dragon.
 We get the following table:

 | Hero pred.| Dragon pred. | Description |